Skip to main content

 • Powered USB Hub*

-*If your audio interface does not come with/have an external power supply and/or is bus-powered, you will need to power the interface with a powered USB Hub.
+*If your audio interface does not come with or have an external power supply and/or is bus-powered, you will need to power the interface with a powered USB Hub.

 • Direct Boxes or line-level inputs to connect the outputs on your audio interface, to your sound system.

-If your device is USB-C you will need the above but in place of the lightning digital A/V adapter, you will need
+If your device is USB-C you will need the above but in place of the Lightning Digital A/V Adapter, you will need the Apple USB-C Digital AV Multiport Adapter

 In-Ear Monitoring

-Most of our songs' products used in Playback include a 'click and guide' track to help keep you and your team on-tempo and in-time with the backing tracks.*
+Most of the MultiTracks.com songs' products* used in Playback include 'click and guide' to help musicians and vocalists keep on-tempo and in-time with the backing tracks.

 Some type of in-ear monitoring solution is recommended when using click and guide tracks so these do not become a distraction in your worship service.
 There are a lot of great guides on YouTube for getting started with in-ear monitoring or even people in our Official FaceBook Group that would be glad to help you out.
 If you're in the US, you can also reach out to a Sweetwater Sales Engineer to get specific advice for your setup.